zylipku/zylipku.github.io/_publications/SOAD.md

 ---
-title: "State-observation augmented diffusion model for nonlinear assimilation"
+title: "State-observation augmented diffusion model for nonlinear assimilation with unknown dynamics"
 collection: publications
 permalink: /publication/SOAD
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'